bazqux/bazqux-api/README.md

 after 30 days.
 So please don't add `ot=CurrentTime-30days` when you get unread items (`s=user/-/state/com.google/reading-list&&xt=user/-/state/com.google/read`).
-You'll miss some unread items this way.
+You may miss some unread items this way.

 ### Login